WalletWasabi/WabiSabi/amounts.md

 It would be more efficient to do descending powers of 2 mixing instead of ascending powers of 2 mixing like we did before.
 So we implemented this and here's what we noticed:

 - Now there are many dusts would had been created, but they don't matter, because they're cents and can just be swallowed by the miners.
-- We're creating roughly half the number of outputs, which is gret for blockspace.
+- We're creating roughly half the number of outputs, which is great for blockspace.
 - We've nearly completely eliminated change.

 Furthermore a few more small optimization was introduced: